Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## **Initial Discussion**

 Rock-Paper-Scissors-Lizard-Spock is a simple easy to play game intended for use by all ages.
 The website is intended to have a simple layout which only provides the information required to play the game.
-The intention was to design a layout that is eye catching to the user but also not a distraction from the game itself.
+The intention was to design a layout that is eye catching to the user but also not a distraction from the gameplay.
 The user and bot images are simple black outlined figures so as to provide a positive response when the box is populated by a user choice which then in turn selects a bot choice.

 <br>